i-pi/i-pi/examples/features/ffdieletric/README.md

 e_proper[i, j, k] = e_proper[i, k, j].
 ```

-It must be provided as the full Cartesian `(3, 3, 3)` tensor, not in Voigt
+It can be supplied either as the full Cartesian `(3, 3, 3)` tensor or in
-notation.
+Voigt `(3, 6)` form.
+Cartesian tensors are checked for symmetry in their two
+strain indices.
+The Voigt columns must be ordered `xx, yy, zz, yz, xz, xy`;
+they are expanded to the corresponding symmetric Cartesian tensor without a
+factor of two on the shear entries.

 The default extractors may be written explicitly as